david3107/skf-labs/kbid-67-open-redirect-hard.md

 return redirect(landing_page, 302)
 ```

-If we look at the blacklist definition, we can immediately see that the URL, in order to be valid, must not contain any "." \(dot\).
+Looking at the blacklist definition, we can immediately see that the URL, in order to be valid, must not contain any "." \(dot\).

 ```python
 def blacklist(url):